alexbalan08/Sock-price-binary-prediction-using-NLP/README.md

 All models were sourced from [Hugging Face](https://huggingface.co):

--As this is a **classification task**, a decoder model will alaways produce better results than other arhitectures.
-No need to try GPT models for example.
+-As this is a **classification task**, an encoder model will alaways produce better results than other arhitectures (maybe nowdays with gpt-4...).

 - **BERT**
 - **RoBERTa**